Virginia Tech® home

 Curriculum

-The VT-MIT program is an interdisciplinary degree and graduate certificate program with courses offered by both the Pamplin College of Business and College of Engineering.
-Courses span a diverse range of topical information technology disciplines such as business data analytics, AI/ML, and software development.
+The Virginia Tech's Master of Information Technology (VT-MIT) interdisciplinary degree and graduate certificate program offers courses from both the Pamplin College of Business and College of Engineering.
+Courses span diverse technology disciplines such as business data analytics, AI/ML, cybersecurity, networking, and software development.
 The flexible curriculum allows you to design a degree that supports your technical growth in these career-focused subjects while also helping you build the strategic leadership foundation you need to prepare for the next stage of your career.

-To earn the Master of Information Technology degree, you must complete 11 courses—four core courses and seven elective courses—for a total of 33 credit hours.
+The Master of Information Technology degree comprises of 11 courses—four core courses and seven elective courses—for a total of 33 credit hours.

-Most students earn their degree on a part-time basis and finish in 2.5 years by taking two courses per semester.
-Full-time students can finish in 15-18 months.
+Students pursuing the Master’s degree on a part-time basis commonly finish in 2.5 years, while full-time students can finish in 15-18 months.
 The maximum time to finish the degree is five years.
+Courses are offered in a traditional semester format – about 15 weeks fall/spring and 12 weeks in summer terms.

 You must select four core courses.
 If you wish to take more than four core courses, the additional core courses will count as electives.